Particl-Community/academy/in-depth/indepth_mp_explained.rst

  - Particl Academy - :doc:`All Functions <../intro/intro_general_functions>`
  - Github - `Particl Desktop <https://github.com/particl/particl-desktop>`_

-The Backend
+The Back-end
 -----------

 The back-end of any application or platform refers to the part that is not directly accessed by the user, typically responsible for storing and manipulating data.
-These are the various protocols, including the :term:`Particl Blockchain`, that are used to bring the :term:`Particl Ecosystem` to life.
+These are the various protocols, including the :term:`Particl Blockchain`, that bring the :term:`Particl Ecosystem` to life.

 The Open Market Protocol (OMP)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~